-- Find a useful fact sheet, No Coverage?
-What That Means for Your Taxes (also available in Spanish). - Consumers may need information about either the premium for the lowest cost bronze plan, or the second lowest cost silver plan in their area when filing their tax return.
+- Consumers enrolled in coverage through the Marketplace will receive Form 1095-A from the Marketplace.
+This form includes important information consumers will use when filing their tax returns.
+Find information about Form 1095-A. (also available in Spanish). - Find the instructions for using Form 1095-A (also available in Spanish). - Be prepared to answer frequently asked questions from consumers about Form 1095-A (also available in Spanish). - ► Go to the HealthCare.gov page about taxes or contact the Marketplace Call Center for additional information on Form 1095-A and how provisions of the Affordable Care Act affects consumers' taxes. - Consumers may need information about either the premium for the lowest cost Bronze plan, or the second lowest cost Silver plan in their area when filing their tax return.
 Direct consumers to the two tax tools on HealthCare.gov (also available in Spanish) that can help them calculate these amounts.
 This information is used to determine eligibility for the affordability exemption and eligibility for financial assistance from the Marketplace. - There are numerous resources for you to help consumers understand the impacts of health coverage on their taxes.
 See the information provided on the Marketplace Online Tax Resources.